WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 * endpoint ID: Integer to uniquely identify the endpoint with within scope of conference ID.
 This is set by the proposal.

-* source ID: integer to uniquely identify the input source within the scope of this in endpoint ID.
+* source ID: integer to uniquely identify the input source within the scope a endpoint ID.
 A source could be a specific camera or a microphone.
 This is set by the endpoint and included in the advertisement.

-* sink ID: integer to uniquely identify the out source within the scope of this in endpoint ID.
-A source could be a speaker or screen.
+* sink ID: integer to uniquely identify the sink within the scope a endpoint ID.
+A sink could be a speaker or screen.
 This is set by the endpoint and included in the advertisement.

-* encoding ID: integer to uniquely identify the encoding of the stream within the scope of the stream ID.Note there may multiple encodings of data from the same source.
+* encoding ID: integer to uniquely identify the encoding of the stream within the scope of the stream ID.
+Note there may be multiple encodings of data from the same source.
 This is set by the proposal.

 * salt : salt to use for forming the initialization vector for AEAD for *this* packet any any future packet in this stream with out a salt.
 This is created by the endpoint sending the message.